top of page

 Dr Sandy Chong Yee-Ling

-A Harvard alumna, Sandy is the winner of 2020 Australia Community Citizen of the Year; 2020 US Stevie International Business Award for Executive of the Year; 2019 Asia’s Top Sustainability Women of the Year; 2016 Singapore Management Consultant of the Year; & 2016 WA Multicultural Recognition Awards.
+A Harvard alumna, Sandy is the winner of 2025 Oustanding Senior Leadership for Women in Tech; 2020 Australia Community Citizen of the Year; 2020 Executive of the Year US Stevie International Business Award for; 2019 Asia’s Top Sustainability Women of the Year; 2016 Singapore Management Consultant of the Year Awards.
 Sandy earned her PhD in Info.
 Systems (2003) and has over 15 years’ experience leading International Business, Strategic Communication, and Strategic Alliance projects across public-listed, private & non-profit organisations.
 An active contributor of the SDGs, Sandy strongly believes that education & leadership are key to economic empowerment for youths & women.
-Appointed the Auspire Ambassador for the Australia Day Council, Ambassador for the Valuing Children Initiatives, State Director for Australian Harvard Women, and a working group member of the Special Olympics World Games, Sandy has represented Australia as a delegate at the 63rd session of the Commission on the Status of Women (CSW) at the UN HQ in New York, and served as Special Rapporteur for Youth Workers at the 105th International Labour Organisation (ILO) Conference in Geneva.
-Her passion in connecting business with philanthropy helped raise funds for UN Women, Special Olympics Australia & Homeward Bound.
-In addition to serving on boards & mentoring high achievers, Sandy is an avid traveler, composer & painter.
+Appointed Ministerial Advisor Board Member for Innovation & Digital Economy, Noongar Chamber of Commerce, Sandy is the Auspire Ambassador for the Australia Day Council, Ambassador for the Valuing Children Initiatives, is the Chair of ASEAN Business Alliance and a Member of the World Economic Forum (WEF) Expert Network.

 Meet the Committee